prix0007/library/docs/guide/quickstart.md

 hide_table_of_contents: true
 ---

-import { MintVideo, AddUtilityVideo, GenerateKeyVideo } from "@site/components/featurelist"
+import { VideoCard } from "@site/components/featurelist"
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';
-let DripSDK;

 :::info
 Once your're approved, you're all set to explore the whole platform and integrate DripVerse in your DApp.
 This guide will step your through your first utility creation and integration in your own platform through Drip SDK.